 Is Machine Learning Really Killing Off PPC Management?

-Are the machines finally taking over?
 Are we all going to be left unemployed because automated rules, algorithms and artificial intelligence can manage PPC accounts better than we can?
 Is machine learning really killing off manual PPC management?

 It’s been the hottest topic in PPC for some time now and is likely to remain so for a while longer.

 Firstly, it’s important to understand how far PPC automation has come in recent years.
 Automated data collection and analysis is now a given, so too is reactive data-driven bidding based on countless variables and reference points.

 These automated tools can carry out complex calculations, analyses and spot trends many hundreds of times faster than our brains can - but this has been the case forever and a day.

 Unlike machine learning, though, the most widespread PPC automation still necessitates a fair amount of direct human involvement; whether we’re specifying parameters, sense-checking actions or tweaking and shaping the rules themselves, we remain in control.